Key takeaways

 GSTN integration opportunities

 Auto fetch GSTR 2B and push GSTR 1 to reduce manual errors.
 Build QA checks to verify book entries match 2B, and sales match 1.
+The GST Council continues to push for tighter portal integration, making these checks increasingly non negotiable.

 Account Aggregator framework